pastcompute/NotePort/README.md

 Due to the way this sends keys and interacts with the clipboard, once the process starts, avoid using the computer to do anything else!

 It can be aborted by hitting the Stop button in the Scripting App.

+You should probably make sure you have a backup of your iPad or iPhone first; this script is working for me, but there is a chance if something goes wrong it could paste text over all your existing notes!

 # Future enhancements